Ligra can be compiled with multiple backend compilers. We currently support

 utils # utilities for parsing different graph formats

-Compilation is done from within the apps/ directory.
-Depending on the compiler you wish to use, you will need to set a different environment variable.
+you wish to use, you will need to set a different environment variable.

-• icpc: define the environment variable MKLROOT and make sure CILK is not defined.
+g++ using Cilk Plus: define the environment variable CILK. icpc: define the environment variable MKLROOT and make sure CILK is not defined.
+OpenMP: define the environment variable OPENMP and make sure

-Using Cilk Plus seems to give the best parallel performance in our experience.
-To compile with g++ with no parallel support, make sure CILK, MKLROOT and OPENMP are not defined.
+with g++ with no parallel support, make sure CILK, MKLROOT and OPENMP are not

-On OSX, the g++ binary installed through commandline-tools should error out if you try to use OpenMP.
-If you encounter this error, you will need to install g++-4.8 or g++-4.9.
-You can easily do this by using homebrew as follows:
+to use OpenMP.
+If you encounter this error, you will need to install g++-4.8 or

 $ brew tap homebrew/versions